pravine9/question-bank/README.md

+Note: After several changes and "enhancements" to the code base a lot of functionality has been broken and lots of new bugs introduced.
+The aim is to revert back to a simple working functional version with only the desired featured.

 # GPhC Question Bank

 A modern, offline-capable question bank application for GPhC (General Pharmaceutical Council) exam preparation.
 Built with TypeScript, Vite, and modern web technologies for optimal performance and developer experience.